BigPolarBear1/factorization/README.md

+The purpose of this research is to destroy spewers of anti-lgbtq hate (Russia, MAGA) and bring forth the gay future.
+Also, pete hegseth is a little man and a coward.

 Disclaimer: No AI was used for any of this, except for reviewing my paper these last 2 weeks, but AI has not written a single sentence.
 None of the code is written by AI either, except for one or two functions like lift_root2(), which is just hensel, something I had already implemented before but with a coefficient list as input.